Top five tips for travelling solo

 Stay somewhere with WiFi

 Travelling solo doesn’t mean you need to be lonely.
 If you book accommodation with free Wi-Fi you will be able to stay connected with family and friends at home.
 It’s always recommended to check-in regularly during your travels for safety.
 Do your family and friends a favour and send them your itinerary just in case something goes wrong.
-We’ve got tips to help you stay connected and keep your costs down while you’re overseas.

 Avoid the single supplement